timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/components.md

 1. `Markdown` is the React component that we want to expose.
 2. `description` is a human-readable description of the component that will be used by the model to understand what the component does.
+3. `name` is the stable component reference for the model.
-3. `props` is an object that defines the props that the component accepts.
+4. `props` is an object that defines the props that the component accepts.
 In this case, it accepts a single prop called `data`, which is a string representing the markdown content to be displayed.
-4. The `s.string()` function is used to define the type of the prop.
+5. The `s.string()` function is used to define the type of the prop.

 We should mention here that Skillet, our LLM-optimized schema language, is **type safe**.